benjymous/annotations/sandman/sandman.32.md

   Note what appear to be many keyholes on Barbie's door; New York residents have multiple deadbolts and police locks to help keep thieves out.

-  Note also the man standing in the background.
+  Note also George standing in the background.
 Is he merely loitering, or is he interested in what happens to Barbie?

 ### Page 24